Skip to main content

 Engine, platform, API, front end, and a mobile scaffold under one roof.
 The decisions at the core reach the decisions at the surface without a handoff seam.

-Worked example · the in house timetable enginein house R&D · shipped end to end
+Worked example · the in-house timetable enginein-house R&D · shipped end-to-end

 Architecture decisions, threat models, code reviews, audit prep, refactors, codebase rescues, migrations.

 The work you do before the rewrite.
 We sit with your engineering leadership, map the access patterns and failure modes, and write a decision record you can point to in six months.
-No retainer; no vendor lock in.
+No retainer; no vendor lock-in.
 About half the engagements that start as a review become a Product & Platform Engineering build with us afterwards.

 ~half